miconda/wsctl/README.md

 If run with option '-h' or '--help', it will print the help message.

-If run without any option, it attempts to send a SIP OPTIONS request to wss://127.0.0.1:8443.
+The parameter '--template' (short form '-t') is mandatory - it is used to provide the path to template file.
+More details about template files are provided in the next section.

+The parameter '--url' can be used to set the URL to websocket server, if not provided, its value is 'wss://127.0.0.1:8443'.

-To run using external template and fields files, to send data to a particular WS server over secure connection:
+Next is an example of running wsctl by using external template and fields files, to send data to a particular WS server over secure connection:

 ```
 go run wsctl.go \